pisv/gethandly.wiki-playground/Step-One.md

 instance of `IHandle`.
 This interface is specialized with `ISourceElement` for representing source elements, which is further specialized with `ISourceFile` and `ISourceConstruct` for representing source files and their structural elements.
-Handly provides basic partial implementations for each of these interfaces.
+Handly provides skeletal implementations for each of these interfaces.
 In this part of the article we will deal solely with `IHandle` and its basic implementation, class `Handle`.
 We will get to source elements in the next step.